Special Needs Planning

 - Make sure there is enough money to meet your disabled child’s needs

-One of the best ways to do this is with a special needs trust
+One of the best ways to do this is with a special needs planning trust.

-A Supplemental Needs Trust can be the beneficiary of life insurance or your entire estate.
+A Supplemental Needs Trust can be the beneficiary of your life insurance policy or your entire estate.
 Anybody, not just you, can contribute to the special needs trust.
+And, there isn’t a Medicaid payback in these trusts.
+The money can be passed on as you want, not as the Government dictates with certain kinds of special needs planning.